 The lack of an orderly facility management system results in missing out nearly a third of the work orders, which upsets tenants.
 In case of emergencies it can get very difficult to contain the amount of damage.
 Disruption in the continuity of the business affects the reputation of the building owner and increases the pressure on facility management teams, to do more with less.

 Building information management is a matter of life and death!

 Imagine an emergency like a fire or an explosion, in such cases the safety of the people emerges to be of paramount importance.
 A fire in a building can double up and get out of hand within 30 seconds.
 With the recent situation of growing number of active shooters and violence at the workplace it’s imperative to keep contingencies ready for first responders.
 Usually they’re the ones left scrambling for information in emergency situations.
-A complex facility management system can hurt more than help in such instances; resulting in loss of revenue, lost productivity, increase in costs, and the inability to offer quality maintenance services.
+A complex facility management system can hurt more than help in such instances; resulting in loss of revenue, lost productivity, increase in costs, and the inability to offer quality facility maintenance services.

 Facility management documents usually have a mountain of accumulated files, and it can be difficult to bring order to this chaos.
 There are usually tons of paper lying in basements or terabytes of data stored in servers.
 It could be 1000s, 100,000s of documents, like…

 - Maintenance reports and inspection reports

 The problem lies in being able to access all this information instantly.
 Especially when needed the most, especially when the information is stored in inaccessible hardcopies or outdated file formats.
 But with technologies of today, it doesn’t need to be like this…